Trump allies lining up doctors to prescribe rapid reopening | WTOP

 “It is impossible to overstate the short, medium, and long-term harm to people’s health with a continued shutdown,” the letter said.
 “Losing a job is one of life’s most stressful events, and the effect on a person’s health is not lessened because it also has happened to 30 million other people.
 Keeping schools and universities closed is incalculably detrimental for children, teenagers, and young adults for decades to come.”

 The first signature on the letter was Dr. Simone Gold, an emergency medicine specialist in Los Angeles who is listed as a member of the Save Our Country Coalition on the group’s website.
-She has recently appeared on conservative talk radio and podcast programs to advocate for the use of hydroxychloroquine, a malaria drug that Trump says he is taking because he believes it can prevent COVID-19, even though no research has shown it to be effective.
+She has recently appeared on conservative talk radio and podcast programs to advocate for the use of hydroxychloroquine, an anti-malaria drug that Trump says he is taking because he believes it can prevent COVID-19 even though his own administration has warned it can have deadly side effects.
 Gold said she has prescribed the drug to two of her patients with good results.

 The Food and Drug Administration warned health professionals last month that the drug should not be used to treat COVID-19 outside of hospital or research settings due to sometimes fatal side effects.